HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 # Mark II

-The Mark II Dev Kit is intended for Software Developers and Hardware Developers to develop on the Mycroft platform.
+The Mark II Dev Kit is intended for Software Developers and Hardware Developers to develop on the Chatterbox platform.

 ### Known Issues

 The software on the Mark II Dev Kit is still an early release.
-Please help us improve the Mark II by [opening a bug report or feature request](https://github.com/MycroftAI/hardware-mycroft-mark-II/issues/new/choose) for anything that doesn't seem right.
+Please help us improve the Mark II by [opening a bug report or feature request](https://github.com/ChatterboxAI/hardware-chatterbox-mark-II/issues/new/choose) for anything that doesn't seem right.

 There are a number of known issues that we are working through at the moment.
-These are documented as [issues on this repository](https://github.com/MycroftAI/hardware-mycroft-mark-II/issues).
+These are documented as [issues on this repository](https://github.com/ChatterboxAI/hardware-chatterbox-mark-II/issues).

 ## Constructing your Dev Kit